-Morningstar U.S. Dividend Growth Index is an all-cap index that offers diversified exposure with major components in the Information Technology sector.
-Other components include industrials and consumer staples.
+Morningstar U.S. Dividend Growth Index is an all-cap index that offers diversified exposure with significant components in the Information Technology sector.
+Other components include industrial and consumer staples.

 DGRO Fund Sponsor & Index

-The iShares Core Dividend Growth ETF is one of the largest Large Cap Value ETFs and is sponsored by Blackrock with over $21.02B in market value.
+The iShares Core Dividend Growth ETF is one of the most considerable Large Cap Value ETFs sponsored by Blackrock, with over $21 billion in market value.

 This makes DGRO a stable and mature investment with low volatility.

 The fund seeks to duplicate the performance of the Morningstar US Dividend Growth Index.
-The Morningstar US Dividend Growth Index includes U.S. equities with a history of consistently growing dividends.
+The Morningstar US Dividend Growth Index includes U.S. equities with consistently growing dividends.

 DGRO has a beta of 0.95 and a standard deviation of 23.02% for the trailing three-year period.
 This makes the fund a medium-risk option.